delfador/match-scheduler/README.md

 ## Installation

-The scheduler is a console application in build in [Kotlin](https://kotlinlang.org/) and to be able to run the application you will need **Java JDK version 21** for your system.
+The scheduler is a console application build in [Kotlin](https://kotlinlang.org/) and to be able to run the application you will need **Java JDK version 21** for your system.
 If you don't have Java installed, you can pick a version [here](https://whichjdk.com/).